pj-simpson/godat/README.md

 # GoDat #

-GoDat is an Unofficial Go client library for interacting with the [Codat API][https://docs.codat.io/accounting-api#/].
+GoDat is an Unofficial Go library for interacting with the [Codat API](https://docs.codat.io/accounting-api#/).

 ## Installation ##